poiyomi/PoiyomiDocs/docs/vertex-options/basics.md

 - `Type`: <PropertyIcon name="toggle" />**Toggle**

-Enables a very interesting effect where the entirety of the Mesh is morphed to look like a visualizer in response to AudioLink.
+Enables a very interesting effect where the entirety of the Mesh is morphed to look like a visualizer in response to Audio Link.

 #### UV